An Introduction to JEE / J2EE Web Services

 The idea behind Service Oriented Architecture is to leverage the capabilities of web services to eliminate duplication of components, and enable organizations to quickly construct new applications to meet new business needs as they become apparent, increasing agility and efficiency for the organization.

-If you'd like more information about Service Oriented Architecture, and how Mule ESB can help solve your integration needs in a scalable, cost-efficient manner, check out the article "SOA from the Bottom Up: The Best Approach to Service Oriented Architecture".
+If you'd like more information about Service Oriented Architecture, and how Anypoint Platform can help solve your integration needs in a scalable, cost-efficient manner, check out the article "SOA from the Bottom Up: The Best Approach to Service Oriented Architecture".